 However, what is the impact of a truth commission when it is established decades after the transition to democracy?
 While normally they tend to inaugurate the process of transitional justice, in Brazil this logic was reversed.
-In the subsequent chapter we deal with the Brazilian NTC and its achievements and shortcomings as a late truth commission.
+On the subsequent chapter we deal with the Brazilian Truth Commission, and its achievements and shortcomings as a late truth commission.

-2.5 Transitional justice and the memory assumption: it is always BETTER TO REMEMBER?
+2.5 Transitional Justice and the Memory Assumption: It is always better to remember?

-Rotondi and Eisikovits claim that transitional justice scholarship generally agrees that societies must deal with their past, which entails a 'memory assumption' of the field.
-For them, there is a broad consensus that accountability helps 'nurture budding non-authoritarian institutions' and that burying the past is a 'profound injustice to victims' that would also perpetuate a culture impunity.201
+Rotondi and Eisikovits' claim that transitional justice scholarship generally agrees that societies must deal with their past, which entails a 'memory assumption' of the field.
+For them, there is a broad consensus that accountability helps "nurture budding non-authoritarian institutions" and that burying the past is a "profound injustice to victims" that would also perpetuate a culture impunity.201 conflicts with significant cultural variance on the question of how best to deal with the past; conflicts where there is a complicated division of guilt between the parties; and political situations where an insistence on commemoration and thorough accountability risks reigniting the conflict.203

-However, while acknowledging that there are 'strong grounds for the memory assumption', Rotondi and Eisikovits argue that it should not work as dogma.
-This is not intended as a reason to 'undermine the rationale for remembering', but to pinpoint cases where the memory assumption can be problematic, and an argument for forgetfulness can thrive.
-202
+However, while acknowledging that there are "strong grounds for the memory assumption", Rotondi and Eisikovits argue that it should not work as dogma.
+This is not intended as a reason to "undermine the rationale for remembering", but to pinpoint cases where the memory assumption can be problematic, and an argument for forgetfulness can thrive.202